 Unlike today, Election Day was treated like a national holiday—or, perhaps we should say a national party.
 The food and booze flowed.
 Indeed, election cakes were boozy affair with lots of alcohol-soaked fruits and spices.

-This recipe is adapted from Lydia Maria Child’s recipe for Election Cake, which appears in the 1833 edition of The American Frugal Housewife, published in Boston.
-We have reduced Mrs. Child’s recipe by three-fourths and added a little spice, which was, and is, typical in election cake, though Mrs. Child omits it.
+Over time, Election Cakes became more of a moist spice cake.
+This recipe was printed in The 2009 Old Farmer’s Almanac.
+It’s adapted from Lydia Maria Child’s recipe for Election Cake, which appears in the 1833 edition of The American Frugal Housewife, published in Boston.
+We have reduced Mrs. Child’s recipe and added a little spice, which was, and is, typical in election cake.